Covariance estimation under one-bit quantization

-\end{proposition} \begin{proof} \sjoerd{As in the proof of Theorem~\ref{thm:Operator} restrict ourselves for convenience to the case where $\M = \boldsymbol{1}$ and $\lceil\log(p)\rceil\geq \sjoerdgreen{3}$.
+\begin{proof}[Proof of Proposition \ref{prop:LB}] \sjoerd{As in the proof of Theorem~\ref{thm:Operator} we restrict ourselves for convenience to the case where $\M = \boldsymbol{1}$ and $\lceil\log(p)\rceil\geq \sjoerdgreen{3}$.
 The adaption to the general case is straightforward.
 By the (reverse) triangle inequality, we can write

 with $\alpha,\beta,\gamma$ as defined in \eqref{eqn:alphabetagammaSplit}.
 We start by estimating $(\mathbb{E}\alpha^2)^{1/2}$.
 Taking expectations in \eqref{eqn:decompTaylor1and2_SpecialCase},} we find